 - Does the corporation offer any discount programs for my practice?

-With some crowd-sourcing from Dr. Sampalis's Facebook Group, we came up with this map that shows which states are one-door vs two-door.
-If you're a corporate OD in Alaska, let us know!
-We couldn't figure out if you're one-door or two.
-By the way, shout out to that great group of ODs.
-I learn so much from them and they are always so helpful.
+With some crowd-sourcing from Dr. Sampalis's Facebook Group, we drew this map that shows which states are one-door vs two-door.
+Each state might have exceptions for their regulation, so you should consult the Corporate Optometry network for specific advice.
+If you're a corporate OD in Alaska, let us know the status of your state!

-Ultimately, what we at VisionWeb love about our industry are all the options for using your education to design the career you want.
-You can take a corporate route, work in academia or research, government or hospital setting, start your own practice, acquire an existing practice, join an established practice, buy a franchise, work with an industry tech company, or even help develop software for optometry like we do.
+Ultimately, what we love about our industry are all the options for using your education to design the career you want.
+You can take a corporate route, join academia or research, work in a government or hospital setting, start your own practice, acquire an existing practice, join an established practice, buy a franchise, work with an industry tech company, or even help develop software for optometry like we do.
 There is something for everyone and a lot of options for making your career work for you.

-For more career tips, subscribe to the Uprise blog.
+For more useful career tips, subscribe to the Uprise blog.